stevecassidy/sidekit/docs/source/index.rst

 Documentation
 -------------

-This documentation is available in PDF format :download:`here <sidekit.pdf>`
+This documentation is available in PDF format :download:`here <../build/latex/sidekit.pdf>`

 Download and Install
 --------------------